mgirardis/mgirardis.github.io/README.md

-A Github Pages template for academic websites.
-This was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
-See LICENSE.md.

-I think I've got things running smoothly and fixed some major bugs, but feel free to file issues or make pull requests if you want to improve the generic template / theme.

 # How to add a publication (in my modified site)
 1. include it in the bib file that's referenced within `markdown_generator/PubsFromBib.ipynb` and run this script (publications should contain year, month and abstract, other than the usual bibtex tags)
 2. update the TOC by running `./build_toc_for_page.ipynb` set for `publications`